Red Dead Redemption 2: Critical response

 Red Dead Redemption 2 received "universal acclaim" from critics, according to review aggregator Metacritic.
-The game is the highest-rated PlayStation 4 and Xbox One game on Metacritic alongside Rockstar's Grand Theft Auto V, and is the fifth-highest rated game overall, tied with several others.
-Reviewers praised the story, characters, open world, graphics, music, and level of detail.
+It is one of the highest-rated games on Metacritic, and the highest-rated PlayStation 4 and Xbox One game alongside Rockstar's Grand Theft Auto V. Reviewers praised the story, characters, open world, graphics, music, and level of detail.
 Matt Bertz of Game Informer described the game as "the biggest and most cohesive adventure Rockstar Games has ever created", and GamesRadar's David Meikleham felt it "represents the current pinnacle of video game design".
 Keza MacDonald of The Guardian declared it "a landmark game" and "a new high water-mark for lifelike video game worlds"; IGN's Luke Reilly named it "one of the greatest games of the modern age".
-Peter Suderman, writing for The New York Times, considered Red Dead Redemption 2 as an example of video games as a work of art, comparing the game's abilities to "[tell] individual stories against the backdrop of national and cultural identity, deconstructing their genres while advancing the form" to the current state of film and television with similar works like The Godfather and The Sopranos.
+Peter Suderman, writing for The New York Times, considered Red Dead Redemption 2 an example of video games as works of art, comparing its abilities to "[tell] individual stories against the backdrop of national and cultural identity, deconstructing their genres while advancing the form", to the modern state of film and television with similar works like The Godfather and The Sopranos.

 Regarding its narrative, Meikleham of GamesRadar called Red Dead Redemption 2 "perhaps the boldest triple-A game ever made", praising the unpredictability of the narrative and comparing its epilogue to The Last of Us (2013).
 The Guardian's MacDonald praised the story's twists, applauding the writers' ability to feed smaller stories into the overall narrative.
 Nick Plessas of Electronic Gaming Monthly (EGM) noted the best stories "are to be found in the margins", discovered and written by the player.
 Game Informer's Bertz felt the narrative rarely suffered from repetition, an impressive feat considering the game's scope, though expressed desire for more passive, quiet moments.
 Conversely, GameSpot's Kallie Plagge was frustrated by the predictability later in the narrative though acknowledged its importance to Arthur's story.
 Alex Navarro of Giant Bomb felt the narrative suffered in its clichéd Native American portrayal and side missions.
 Some reviewers commented on the game's slow opening hours and its lengthy epilogue.